MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderDistance.md

 | Far | opaque | Render Distance / 2  | Render Distance |
 | Near | double_sided, blend, alpha_test, alpha_test_single_sided | 0 | Render Distance – Far Render Distance Start |

-Far blocks are also rendered in the near group, so there isn’t a gap where far blocks aren’t visible.
+Far blocks are also rendered in the near group, so there isn't a gap where far blocks aren't visible.

 ### Blend Exceptions

 For Vanilla blocks, water is a special case.
 It can be inserted into the far group even though it uses a blend texture.
-This can’t be currently replicated through Custom Blocks.
+This can't be currently replicated through Custom Blocks.